Sarutoji/TodoApp/README.md

 - Configuration requirements:
    - make sure that all the TODO list data is stored in the database
    - use the EF Core framework or ADO.NET to save and read data from the database
-   - add the unit test project and several unit tests to test the domain model and the DB connection
    - add the console application that demonstrates the basic functionality of the TODO List application: the console application should cover all the above-mentioned use cases: from #1 to #8.